If you only have one day in the Grand Canyon, what should you do?

 Quick Facts About the Grand Canyon

-The Grand Canyon is the second most visited national park in the United States.
+In 2020, the Grand Canyon was the fifth most visited national park in the United States.
 It’s busy all year but the biggest crowds will be here between Memorial Day and Labor Day.

 The Grand Canyon is a UNESCO World Heritage Site and one of the Natural Wonders of the World.